CarlosPlatoni/travelinfo/README.md

 # TravelInfo
 ## Travel Information and Photoframe project for Windows IOT

-Universal Windows Application written in C# and XAML designed for a Raspberry Pi running Windows IOT with the official Raspberry Pi foundation screen.
-As it is a UWA the code can be used for Windows Phones and Windows 10 Store Apps.
+Universal Windows Application written in C# and XAML utilising MVVM.
+It is designed for a Raspberry Pi running Windows IOT with the official Raspberry Pi foundation screen, though as it is a UWA project the code can be used for Windows Phones and Windows 10 Store Apps.

 Connects to and displays on one screen
 - National Rail Darwin Feed to get National Rail times (Account required)